Katleen Gils obtained a Master’s degree in Photography, Cultural Management and also studied visual creative therapy.

 In her life and work, the following three pillars are always present:

-Fascinated by different cultures, she likes to immerse herself in them, be moved and guided by the images around her.
-She uses her camera to give a (critical) voice to the habits and customs of the local population, to stimulate the viewer, to set people in motion and to make them reflect.
-She likes to be guided by all the beauty in this world, and creatively connects with the other(s) in a creative way, which gets them moving both creatively and mentally.
-Sometimes an interaction arises between herself and the person she photographs, such as in the project ‘Adjua’, which has more of a documentary content.
+Fascinated by different cultures, she likes to immerse herself in them, be moved and guided by their lifestyles.
+She uses her camera to give a language to the customs and practices of local people, to excite and inspire the viewer, to make people move and think.
+She likes to be guided by all the beauty in this world, and creatively connects with the other(s), moving them both creatively and mentally.
+Sometimes an interaction arises between herself and the person she photographs, as in the project ‘Adjua’, which has more of a documentary content.

 ART.
 As an (art) photographer and mixed-media artist, she connects with herself and sometimes with others.
 A creative process that brings new insights and ideas every time.
 She creates what she feels, without needing words.
 She often uses instant photo and colored tape; the imperfect gives her the freedom to let go of not being perfect, the colored tape provides additional form of freedom and often reminds her of her early years in Africa.

 CONCEPTS.
 Through her knowledge, skills and creativity, she develops projects for socio-innovative organisations to help them better understand/reach their target groups.
 For this she connects with the client, the group, and the individual.
 For her, photography is a tool to help others connect with themselves.
 In this way, she plants seeds wherever she goes.
 She usually shifts the participants’ attention to something positive and moves them creatively from certain questions.
 In this way, it often has a ripple effect on the mental well-being of the participants.